df99eng/Quotes/README.md

 # Ancient Quotes

-We should never be certain on anything, even the claim that the earth is rounded, because 有无相生，难易相成，长短相形，高下相盈，音声相和，前后相随。
+We should never be certain on anything, even the claim that the earth is rounded.

 Good things often are done simple.